Boston is a city so rich in history. Other than Italian food, that might end up being my favorite part about in this city.

 The atmosphere inside the restaurant was also on point with my expectations for New England.
 This was a New England pub to a tee with the somewhat odd and over-cluttered local decor.
 Much of it was a bit corny, but I absolutely loved it.

 The food was also exactly what I expected from a New England pub.
 I absolutely had to start with a bowl of New England clam chowder.
-I can think of no better place to get some clam chowder than in a pub in the heart of New England.
 This soup is creamy and velvety and warmed me on the inside after a chilly morning of walking around outside.
 Andrew and I both got the clam chowder, while Chris went for the fish chowder.
 I personally like the clam chowder better because the other one was too fishy for my taste.

 We were also served fresh, hot cornbread.
 This bread was so moist and buttery.
 That didn’t stop me from spreading some more butter on this bread, but it would have been just as good without it.